 the part of the body between the chest and the pelvis.
 It contains the stomach (with the lower part of the esophagus), small and large intestines, liver, gallbladder, spleen, pancreas, and other organs.
 The abdomen is lined by a membrane called the peritoneum.

 also called AP resection or APR.
-A type of surgery for rectal cancer, in which 2 cuts are made, one in the abdomen (belly), and the other around the anus.
+A type of surgery for rectal cancer.
+Two cuts are made, one in the abdomen (belly), and the other around the anus.
 This allows removal of the anus and tissues around it.
 A permanent colostomy is needed after this surgery.
 See also abdomen, anus, colostomy, rectum.

 to remove or destroy the function of an organ or body tissue.
 See also ablation.

 also called ablative therapy (ab-lay-tive).
-Treatment that removes or destroys all or part of a cancer; can also be used to remove or stop the function of an organ.
+Treatment to remove or destroy all or part of a cancer.
+It can also mean removing or stopping the function of an organ.
 For example, removing the ovaries or testicles or taking medicines that cause them to stop making their hormones would be called ablation.
-Besides surgery and drug treatment, other ways of ablating body tissues and tumors include extreme heat, freezing, and chemicals.
+Besides surgery and drug treatment, other ways of ablating body tissues and tumors include using extreme heat, freezing, and chemicals.

 a collection of pus in tissues, organs, or other parts of the body.

 also called solar keratosis; the plural is keratoses (kair-uh-TOE-seez).
-A rough raised area of skin that can develop after years of sun exposure.
+A rough or scaly area of skin that can develop after years of sun exposure.
 They are benign (not cancer), but over time a few will develop into squamous cell cancer (a type of skin cancer).
-Doctors can remove them with cold, lasers, chemicals, or creams.
+Doctors can remove them or destroy them with cold, lasers, chemicals, or creams.
 See also squamous cell carcinoma.

 cancer that starts in glandular tissue, such as in the ducts or lobules of the breast or in the gland cells of the prostate.
 See also glandular cells, prostate.